felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
+	* Includes the Schema JSON-LD created by the Yoast SEO Ho-To and FAQ editor blocks into the main webpage Schema markup.
 	* Added support for Schema scripts / blocks in Schema CreativeWork webpage content (Article, BlogPosting, etc.) added as a Schema "hasPart" property (Pro version).
 * *Bugfixes*
 	* None.